Homemade Strawberry Pop Tarts

-These Strawberry Heart Pop Tarts are a great weekend project to get your kids in the kitchen and the perfect Valentine’s Day treat.
-My kiddo had been asking for these strawberry pop tarts ever since we made Nutella pop tarts.
+These Homemade Strawberry Heart Pop Tarts are a heart-shaped pop tart made with a homemade pastry filled with strawberry jam.
+They’re a great weekend project to get your kids in the kitchen and the perfect Valentine’s Day treat.

-So read on for all the detailed tips and tricks for making homemade pop tarts.
-Or just grab your rolling pin, hit that Jump to Recipe button, and let’s make some strawberry heart pop tarts!
+So read on for all the detailed tips and tricks for working with pastry and making homemade pop tarts.
+Or just grab your rolling pin, hit that Jump to Recipe button, and let’s make some homemade strawberry pop tarts!

 Jump to: